Nintendo Classics: Standard subscription

 Nintendo Switch Online subscribers can access games for the NES, Game Boy (top row), Super NES, and Game Boy Color (bottom row).

 Nintendo Entertainment System

-With the launch of the Nintendo Switch Online service on September 19, 2018, NES games were made available with 20 titles available at launch.
-As of 12 December 2024, there are 90 (Note: 79 games in North America and PAL regions, 12 of which are exclusive to these regions; 78 games in Japan, 11 of which are exclusive to this region.) games and 20 "SP" variations available, including the following:
+The Nintendo Switch Online service launched on September 19, 2018, with 20 Nintendo Entertainment System (NES) games available for play at launch.
+During its first year, Nintendo Classics provided a new batch of NES games on a monthly basis.
+As of 2 September 2026, there are 99 (Note: 87 games in North America and PAL regions, 13 of which are exclusive to these regions; 86 games in Japan, 12 of which are exclusive to this region.) games and 20 "SP" variations available, including the following: